Listen-Only headsets & Boom-Mic headsets for Ham Radio

 All of our radiosport headsets include a built-in PTT on the headset Left Ear Dome.
 Making it easy to make a quick reply if you step away from your operating position and your Foot or Hand Operated PTT Switch.8) Auxiliary Radio Port

-Our RS60CF Boom-Mic headset includes an Auxiliary Radio Port enabling connection of a second receiver to monitor the local repeater or plug our RS20S Listen-Only Headset in for a 2nd Op - Great for Field Day!9) Spare Parts for nearly every headset our factory has built since 1992!
+Our RS60CF Boom-Mic headset includes an Auxiliary Radio Port enabling connection of a second receiver to monitor the local repeater or plug our RS20S Listen-Only Headset in for a 2nd Op - Great for Field Day!
+I can routinely listen to the Main-receiver in the Left Ear, Sub- receiver in the Right Ear while also listening to VHF and UHF in separate ears as well from my TM-V71A Dual-Receive VHF/UHF transceiver.9) Spare Parts for nearly every headset our factory has built since 1992!

 That's right we have spare parts for nearly every headset we've built since 1992 and that also means upgraded replacement parts for very early models, as well as a host of headset accessories.10) A 5 Year Warranty on our RS20S and RS60CF deluxe dream edition headsets